aaanu/broken.aaanu.github.io/content/about/index.md

  I did my undergrad at Northeastern University in Boston, Massachusetts from September 2014 to December 2017.
 I got a minor in Cinema Studies.

  I'm a vegetarian.
 My favorite color is pink.
 I make matcha tea every morning.
-I can recite all of [Drake's "Headlines"](https://www.youtube.com/watch?v=cimoNqiulUE) off of memory alone.
-I have a lot of thoughts.
+I can recite all of [Drake's "Headlines"](https://www.youtube.com/watch?v=cimoNqiulUE) off of memory alone. <a href="mailto:anu.gulati100@gmail.com">Reach out, let's talk: anu.gulati100@gmail.com</a>